 This month is National Social Work Month.
-The theme this year is “Social Workers Are Essential.”
-It offers a nod to the challenges brought about by COVID-19.
+The theme last year was “Social Workers Are Essential” as a nod to the challenges brought about by COVID-19.
 During mandated lockdowns, public health guidelines placed firm guidelines for businesses and individuals.
 Nonessential businesses were prevented from operating, and individuals were strongly discouraged from any trips outside the home considered nonessential.

 The National Association of Social Workers website explains this year’s theme:

-In other words, social workers – along with other healthcare professionals such as doctors, nurses, and therapists – have been integral fighters in the battle against COVID.
+In other words, social workers – along with other healthcare professionals such as doctors, nurses, and therapists – have been integral fighters throughout our history.
+The nation needs more social workers as it continues to deal with entrenched problems that have stressed our society, including systemic racism and the Coronavirus pandemic.

 Just like doctors and nurses save lives by addressing physical issues, social workers and other clinicians save lives affected by mental health issues.
 It’s no secret that suicidal ideation, substance use, and self-injurious behavior have increased since the start of the coronavirus pandemic, with teens and younger adults experiencing particularly adverse mental health symptoms.
 Social workers and other mental health providers are the people who offer these at-risk adolescents treatment and support.
 Whether in schools, hospitals, or private counseling sessions – in person or via telehealth – social workers give strength to those who feel like they have no more left.